 Deutsch: Skizzieren / Español: Bocetado / Português: Esboço / Français: Croquis / Italiano: Schizzo

 Sketching in the fashion context refers to the process of creating preliminary drawings or illustrations that represent ideas for garments or fashion collections.
 It is a vital step in the design process, allowing designers to visualise and refine concepts before producing actual prototypes.
-Fashion sketching often includes basic outlines, proportions, and details of clothing items, often paired with annotations or notes about materials, patterns, and colours.
+Fashion sketching often includes basic outlines, proportions, and details of Clothing items, often paired with annotations or notes about materials, patterns, and colours.

 Description